 - Polyols: These include sorbitol and mannitol, which are found in some fruit and vegetables and are used in artificial sweeteners.

 These carbohydrates can be irritating because they are all either very slowly absorbed, or completely indigestible, so they aren’t properly absorbed by some people.
 They can draw water away from the rest of the body into the bowel, causing imbalances.
 Gut bacteria trying to break down these carbs ferment them, producing gas.
-While restricting high-FODMAP food doesn’t appear to have affect bowel activity, it does impact the release of histamines that cause your immune system to go into overdrive.4 Fewer histamines being released means less inflammation and irritation.
+While restricting high-FODMAP food doesn’t appear to affect bowel activity, it does impact the release of histamines that cause your immune system to go into overdrive.4 Fewer histamines being released means less inflammation and irritation.

 FOODS to Enjoy on a Low-FODMAP Diet

-Aside from relief from some very uncomfortable symptoms, one of the best parts about this eating plan is that it’s rich in all types of protein including fish, poultry, beef, lamb, and pork, as well as FODMAP vegetables including spinach and zucchini.
+Aside from relief from uncomfortable symptoms, one of the best parts about this eating plan is that it’s rich in all types of protein including fish, poultry, beef, lamb, and pork, as well as FODMAP vegetables including spinach and zucchini.
 Protein powders can also be a valuable part of a low-FODMAP diet, however be careful to check the ingredients.
 You’ll want to avoid any that include whey, dairy or pea proteins.
 If you do opt for a protein powder for a breakfast smoothie or snack, I recommend my Paleo Protein powder, which is sourced from non-GMO, hormone and antibiotic free, grass-fed beef.

 How to Follow a Low-FODMAP Diet